colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 ```
 # 800M Kernel Density

 Here's the kernel density for the 800m, years 2012-2021.
 2020 is excluded because of the pandemic year.
+While the overall graph is correct, I have not yet finished properly labeling each output, so for now the x-axis on every graph says "2012" by default.

 ```python